bwicky/oligomer_hallucination/README.md

 Accompanying [oligomer hallucination paper](https://www.biorxiv.org/content/10.1101/2022.06.09.493773v1).

-- `HAL_design_models` contains models for each design that was experimentally tested in the paper.
+- `HAL_design_models.zip` contains models for each design that was experimentally tested in the paper.

 - `HAL_experimental_data` contains data about each design that was experimentally tested in the paper.